imversed/imversed/docs/src/fordevelopers/quickconnect.md

 ## Public Available Endpoints

-Below is a list of publicly available endpoints that you can use to connect to the Ivmersed mainnet and public testnets:
+Below is a list of publicly available endpoints that you can use to connect to the Imversed mainnet and public testnets:

 ::: tip